 The Shibuya Incident was an exception where Yuji was force-fed a bunch of fingers at once.
 15-fingers Sukuna running rampant was no joke (seriously, dude took on a whole meteor), talk about 20-fingers one!

 But in chapter 144, Yuji gave us some relief.
-He is confident that even if he eats the remaining five fingers, Sukuna won’t be in control.
+He was confident that even if he eats the remaining five fingers, Sukuna won’t be in control.

 If it is not obvious yet, Sukuna does not like to be bossed around.
 Yuji’s ability to suppress Sukuna irks him to no extent.
 Moreover, Yuji also does not have a cursed technique.